jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/f18/11.JPG" size="60%" caption="Flying back to Canada" %}

 After this term I had completed ALL my course requirements for the Bachelor of CS.
-Luckily I did not fail graphics because it was close.
-The ray tracer demanded more time than I gave it.
+Luckily I did not fail graphics because it was a intensive course.
+The ray tracer demanded more time than I gave it with the interviews going on and the cs 343.

 {% include photo.html img="/my-story/pictures/f18/13.JPG" size="40%" caption="I also got to try out Lime scooters for the pilot in Waterloo" %}